yext/rules_closure/README.md

 - *name*.js: A minified JavaScript file containing all transitive sources.

-- *name*.js.map: Sourcemap file mapping compiled sources to their raw sources.
+- *name*.js.map: Sourcemap file containing which contains all the raw source code to your app.
 This file can be loaded into browsers such as Chrome and Firefox to view a stacktrace when an error is thrown by compiled sources.
+  **Warning:** This file should be ACL'd on the web server to prevent the public from reading confidential source code.

 #### Rule Polymorphism